Liselotte Welskopf-Henrich: Academic background

+In 1949, Welskopf-Henrich was accepted at the Humboldt University of Berlin to a course in Ancient History.
+From 1952 she held a teaching post without yet having habilitated; in 1959 she habilitated with Die Muße als Problem im Leben und Denken der Hellenen von Homer bis Aristoteles (Leisure as a Problem in the Lives and Thoughts of the Hellenes from Homer to Aristotle), published in 1962 as Probleme der Muße im alten Hellas.
+In 1960, she was appointed Dozent and professor of Ancient History; she had led the Ancient History department in an acting capacity since May 1958 and was confirmed in the post on 1 January 1961, and in 1964 she became the first woman to be elected a full member of the German Academy of Sciences.
+Her first habilitation thesis had been rejected in 1954 by Werner Hartke, who later opposed her election to the Academy; only seven women had preceded her there, as corresponding, or honorary, not full, members.
+She personally paid up to eight research assistants from her royalties, protected politically suspect colleagues — one, the ancient historian Peter Musiolek, she took into her home after his release from a Soviet camp and found him work.
+Although emerita from 1966, she led the department in an acting capacity until 1968.
+In 1968, she declined an international congress in Indiana in solidarity with colleagues denied U.S. visas.

 Academic works

-in 1966, Welskopf launched a research project into city states – "Polis" – in Ancient Greece.
-Supported by over sixty academics from East and West Germany and other countries, "Die Hellenische Poleis ("The Hellenistic Polis") was published by Akademie Verlag, Berlin, in 1973 in four volumes.
+In 1969, Welskopf-Henrich launched a research project into city states – "Polis" – in Ancient Greece.
+Supported by over sixty academics from East and West Germany and other countries, Hellenische Poleis (The Hellenic Poleis) was published by Akademie Verlag, Berlin, in 1974 in four volumes; she financed the project largely from her novel royalties.

 In her follow-up work, supported by more than one-hundred contributors from forty countries, Welskopf-Henrich, classified social classes in Ancient Greece.
-"Soziale Typenbegriffe im alten Griechenland" ("Social Classes of Ancient Greece"), was published in 1981 in seven volumes by Akademie Verlag, Berlin.
+Soziale Typenbegriffe im alten Griechenland (Social Classes of Ancient Greece), was completed after her death and published by Akademie Verlag, Berlin, in 1985.

 Travels abroad

 Welskopf-Henrich's academic standing in the GDR allowed her to travel abroad.
 Her son writes of holiday trips to Hungary after 1956 and to Czechoslovakia after 1968.
-As her revisionist Western novels grew popular internationally, Welskopf-Henrich was able to travel beyond the confines of Soviet sponsored fraternal socialism.
+As her revisionist Western novels grew popular internationally, Welskopf-Henrich was able to travel beyond the confines of Soviet sponsored "fraternal socialism".